MikeKlocCZ/RNAseq_Developmental-Oscillator_GrosshansLab/README.md

 The fully matured states have a distict transcriptional pattern that forms a clear cluster separation.
 The annotation of the phases of the molting were selected empirically based on the onset and changes in the oscillatory behavior from the heatmap as shown above.
 Adjustments of these phases  might improve the precision of the functional annotations.

 Selecting the 8 signatures, as the last step `clusterProfiler` package is  used for their functional annotation from MSigDB database.

+## How to Run the Code
+First, the input data from GEO need to be copied into the `input_data` folder.
+The two data sets used can be found in [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi) and [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).